Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Motivation
 EngageUI is a simpler and more efficient replacement for the WIMP UI paradigm.

-### WIMP
-WIMP stands for Windows, Icons, Menus and Pointers and is the predominant paradigm
-used in the design of OS UIs and GUIs for desktop PC apps.
-An OS takes the WIMP UI paradigm and uses it to implement
-the OS interface with the desktop metaphor
-and provides a library and tool for writing apps
-that are based on the control panel metaphor.
-Control panels with switches, displays and other controls
-were and are still used to control industrial machines.
-The contol panel metaphor is a virtual version of this physical interface.
-It consists of familiar controls (buttons, text input fields, data displays etc)
-laid out inside a control panel (window).
-Different OSs such as OSX, Windows and Ubuntu
-differentiate themselves in their choice of graphics, color schemes
-layout approaches, animation effects etc in their WIMP conformant implementations of their UIs.
-What all this means to an app developer is
-the 3 major OSs offer similar functionality when it comes to GUI design
-and you are straghtjacketed in terms of what you can do
-by the control panel metaphor of app UI design.
-For a large class of apps this is OK.
-Certain types of apps such a video games break away from this metaphor
-and design their own custom UIs.

-### CLIs
-The command line interface (CLI) is another UI approach that is popular on Linux.
-Such a UI does not have a graphical component
-but instead relies on putting together several orthogonal CLI apps
-to achieve a desired result which is typically a data processing operation.

-### The EngageUI
-EngageUIs focus on user activity in the design of a UI and in its operation.
-They do not need to use the mouse and are typically keyboard-driven.
-They stand somewhere between CLIs and WIMP based GUIs.
-Emacs and the VIM editor are examples of keyboard-driven GUI apps.
-These 2 apps suffer from the drawback that they require the user
-to learn a large set of keyboard commands.
-Apps designed using EngageUI need only a handful of commands to be learned.
-This is because there is a mechanism provided
-to pop-up keyboard selectable on-screen controls for less often used commands
-that don't have to be remembered.

-### What is an EngageUI?
+## History
+After several years of using PCs,
+we decided that the PC user interface would be better
+if we didn't have to use the mouse in the interaction.
+However, after DOS, all operating system UIs were designed
+with the mouse in mind based on a paradigm known as WIMP
+which stands for Windows, Icons, Menus and Pointers.
+All Modern PC OSs use the desktop metaphor to organize the OSs interface
+and for apps they use the control panel metaphor.
+Industrial machines had control panels with a bunch of switches, gauges etc.
+to control them.
+The control panel metaphor for PC apps derives from that physical counterpart.
+A WIMP app has windows (control panels)
+with a bunch of controls laid out spatially within them.
+Controls such as button, text input fields, info displays etc.
+These controls are selected using the pointer (mouse).

+The first question we had to answer was
+would it be possible to design an app's user interface without the use of a pointer
+for on-screen space selection.
+An analysis of WIMP apps showed that
+most apps did not require fine-grained screen space selection.
+The exceptions being graphics apps and CAD tools.
+Using the arrow keys on a keyboard,
+it would be possible to provide the coarse screen-space selection
+needed by most apps.
+A further analysis of the design of a keyboard-input only app UI
+indicated that we could also do away with Windows
+and replace the control-panel spatial control layout app metaphor
+with a temporal user-activity based design metaphor.
+The EngageUI user interface toolkit was designed at this point.
+The design turned out to be simple and easy to implement.
+It is described later in this document.

+Then we set out to create an IDE (based on EngageUI) to design
+EngageUI apps.
+That's what we are working on now.

+## What is an EngageUI?
 ![Less cluttered screens](https://hex-map.khitchdee.net/WIMPvsModal.png?v08-18-2022)
 An EngageUI is an activity based UI paradigm that consist of
 a sequence of interactive screens called "activity context handlers".